lukasvermeer/lukasvermeer.github.io/_posts/2011-10-30-predicting-pi.markdown

 This is all that is needed to allow RTD to build a model that can predict the likelihoods for the darts landing inside or outside the circle.

-<span style="color:#bbb;">[ Of course we also need so performance goal and decisions to allow the advisor request to return the two choices created, but we're not really interested in that here.
+> *Note: Of course we also need so performance goal and decisions to allow the advisor request to return the two choices created, but we're not really interested in that here.
 As long as the request returns the _In Circle_ choice and its _Likelihood_ attribute we're happy.
-I'll leave this part of the configuration as an exercise for the reader. ]</span>
+I'll leave this part of the configuration as an exercise for the reader.*

 **The Result.**